liquiddesign/lqgraphi/README.md

 If no language in "Accept-Language" header is supported, then primary language from settings is used.

 ## Roadmap
+### 2023
-- Persisted queries with Redis/KeyDB
+- ✅ Persisted queries with cache
+- ❗New type loading system to bring better DX
+    - No need to register types
+    - Load types from namespace
+    - Refactor TypeRegister
 - Security - guards, login
 - Automatic testing
-- Query batching with dataloader